csivitu/Incore-Sessions/Competitve Coding - Mathematical Tools/Session-1.md

 ### Bézout's identity — Let a and b be integers with greatest common divisor d.
 Then, there exist integers x and y such that ax + by = d.
 More generally, the integers of the form ax + by are exactly the multiples of d.

-This identity is widely used in contest coding with differnt flavours and style, bottom line however reamins same, that if GCD(a,b) = 1, the expression aX+bY can have assume any value, otherwise it cannot.
+This identity is widely used in contest coding with different flavours and style, bottom line however reamins same, that if GCD(a,b) = 1, the expression aX+bY can assume any value, otherwise it cannot.

 <hr>